Abandoned & Little-Known Airfields:

 as having a 5,300' unpaved runway.

-Vancourt became the only one of Goodfellow's 7 satellite fields to be improved with paved runways,
+Vancourt may have been the only one of Goodfellow's 7 satellite fields to be improved with paved runways,

 to support training of B-25 Mitchell bomber crews.